pleabargain/storyboard/README.md

 ## TODO
 - load data based on date
-- started Read and write to json file
-- save vocabulary data to json file
 - create a graph of the student data

 ## done
+- read and write to json file
+- save vocabulary data to json file
 - create list of adverbs past
 - see /grammar_adverbs_of_time.md
 # adj noun reg verb tab